nandub/slrngen-net/README.md

 # slrngen-net
-Ported from slrngen to .NET Core
+Ported from Java slrngen to .NET Core